 Tuna and Mahi Mahi: Tastes and Textures

 One of the most important things people takes into consideration when choosing a fish is its taste.
-When comparing the two fish, does Mahi Mahi taste like tuna?
+When comparing the two fish, tuna vs Mahi Mahi, let’s determine which one has the better taste.

 Tuna has a stronger and fishier flavor than Mahi Mahi.
 Mahi Mahi is more mild to sweet and does not taste fishy.
 If a fishy or meatier taste is desired tuna is better.
 If a fishy flavor is undesirable, then Mahi Mahi is better.
 Mahi Mahi has a firmer texture than slightly mushy tuna.

-Mahi Mahi taste can range from mild to sweet depending which part of the flesh you’re eating.
+Mahi-Mahi taste can range from mild-flavored to sweet depending which part of the flesh you’re eating.
 The darker area has a more pronounced flavor similar to swordfish but not as much.
 Its firm, moist texture has large flakes.

 If you’re wondering how brown trout and rainbow trout differ in taste, check out my article, Rainbow Trout vs Brown Trout – What’s The Difference?

 When preparing recipes for dinner it’s not always possible to locate the type of fish called for.
-If you have some tuna, you may ask, can I substitute tuna for Mahi Mahi?
+If you have some one fish only, you may wonder if you can substitute one for the other.

 Tuna can substitute for Mahi Mahi due to their similar textures although tuna’s flavor is stronger.
 They both have a firm enough texture allowing similar cooking methods when substituting.
-Tuna and Mahi Mahi can be grilled, baked, roasted, poached, fried or seared.
+Both fish can be grilled, baked, roasted, poached, fried or seared.

 Other tuna substitutes include the following: